MarkAlanJones/MeadowFontTest/README.md

 <a href="http://wiki.squeak.org/squeak/1849">Although apparently Fonts are not Copyright protected</a>

 So I found 3 open source fonts, which ended up with a much smaller character set

+_Note Consolas has an Initialization fault in RC1 and RC2_

 ![Consolas Font](ScreenShots/Consolas.png)